JJ/alpine-raku/README.md

 ## Previous versions

-Previous versions of perl6/raku are available also as image tags.
+Previous versions of raku are available also as image tags.
 For instance, you can do

    docker run -t jjmerelo/alpine-raku:2019.07 -e "'hello þor'.say"